 Some important notes:

 Each JV match will be best of three.
 The first two sets will be rally scoring to 25 win by 2.
 A deciding third set will be rally scoring to 15 win by 2.
-To give young players more experience, a third set will be played even if one team wins the first two.
-If time permits and the referee and coaches agree the third set may be played to 25.
+To give young players more experience, a third set may be played even if one team wins the first two.
+If time permits and the referee and coaches agree the third set may be played to 15 or played for a set amount of time at the discretion of the official.

 - The height of the girls net is to be 7' 0".